dwyl/rag-elixir-doc/README.md

 One way could be to have a RAG pipeline with an LLM.
 This is a POC of a RAG where we inject a context with pieces of the documentation related to the question, and see if this can help to find "precise" responses or help to constrain responses on questions about Elixir/Plug/Phoenix_Liveview.

+## Using LLM to find which models to use

+We are using pre-trained NR models.
+We will use LLMs to help us decide which one to use.

-#### Halucination
+### Halucination

-We know that most questions submitted to an LLM will produce halucinated responses, or in other words, invented.
+We know that most questions submitted to an LLM will produce so-called "halucinated" responses, or in other words, invented.

 Let's test this with LLama3.1, choosen because you can run it locally via `ollama run llama3.1`.

 ```txt